amihaiemil/amihaiemil.github.io/_posts/2020-01-17-self-protecting-projects.md

 Now, since we're talking about self-protecting projects, here is another thing that I like to do: I let the project open its own bug reports.
 Usually, when you catch an exception, you just log it and hope someone in your company has a Log Analyzer which is smart enough to handle every logged error.
 Then, hope that someone actually bothers to verify the logs.

 Why not open a ticket right away?
 As soon as you catch an exception, you can use the RESTful API of your Issue Tracker to open a ticket.
 Github, GitLab or Jira all offer such APIs.
 Of course, this is a matter of architecture, you can't just make HTTP calls anywhere throughout your application.
-But if your code object-oriented, you should be able to acheive this goal elegandly.
+But if your code object-oriented, you should be able to achieve this goal elegantly.

 In my case, the project was a chatbot where the highest abstraction was the "Action".
 Whatever the chatbot did, we called an Action.
 Now, [Action](https://github.com/amihaiemil/comdor/blob/master/src/main/java/co/comdor/Action.java) is a Java interface with a main implementation and a **decorator** called [VigilantAction](https://github.com/amihaiemil/comdor/blob/3e7b2e2a9bfdc8d1414a22324d3556457ec0d94a/src/main/java/co/comdor/VigilantAction.java).
 The "vigilant" action simply calls the original Action in a ``try/catch`` block and opens a Github ticket with the caught exception.
 For interacting with Github, I used [this](https://github.com/jcabi/jcabi-github) library.